Sherwin Williams Cityscape: LRV, Undertones and a Little More

 You might also like its slightly darker version, Sherwin Williams Grizzle Gray.

-What paint colour from Benjamin Moore is the same as or similar to Cityscape?
+What paint color from Benjamin Moore is the same as or similar to Cityscape?

-You won’t find an exact match for ANY colour between brands, and with Cityscape, there isn’t anything in Benjamin Moore that’s close enough to bother – they’re just too far apart.
+You won’t find an exact match for ANY color between brands, and with Cityscape, there isn’t anything in Benjamin Moore that’s close enough to bother – they’re just too far apart.

-What type of paint colours look good with Cityscape?
+What type of paint colors look good with Cityscape?

 Cityscape is really QUITE flexible – here’s a quick idea of some good partners…

-- Some light gray paint colours with green-blue undertones (more passive or stronger)
+- Some light gray paint colors with green-blue undertones (more passive or stronger)

-- Muted beige and tan paint colours and even some of the slightly richer ones can work well
+- Muted beige and tan paint colors and even some of the slightly richer ones can work well

 Not sure if Cityscape is right for you?
-I’ve got more colour reviews for you to check out!
+I’ve got more color reviews for you to check out!